chisui/dakka/thesis/main.md

 Since `MonadIO` is in the list of capabilities, we can use its `liftIO` function to perform arbitrary `IO` actions inside the `ActorContext`.

 `MonadIO` may be a bad example though since it exposes too much power to the user.
-What we would need here is a set of more fine grain monad classes, that each only provide access to a limited set of IO operations.
+What we would need here is a set of more fine grain Monad classes, that each only provide access to a limited set of IO operations.
-Examples would be: a network access monad class, file system class, logging class, etc.
+Examples would be: a network access Monad class, file system class, logging class, etc.
 These would be useful even outside of this Actor framework.

-#### the Eff monad
+#### the Eff Monad

-The `Eff` monad as described in the `freer`, `freer-effects` and `freer-simple` packages is a free monad[@paper-dtalc] that provides an alternative way to monad classes and monad transformers to combine different effects into a single monad.
+The `Eff` Monad as described in the `freer`, `freer-effects` and `freer-simple` packages is a free Monad[@paper-dtalc] that provides an alternative way to Monad classes and Monad transformers to combine different effects into a single Monad.

-In category theory a free monad is the simplest way to turn a functor into a monad.
+In category theory a free Monad is the simplest way to turn a functor into a Monad[@paper-dtalc, Chap.
+6].
-In other words it's the most basic construct for that the monad laws hold given a functor.
+In other words it's the most basic construct for that the Monad laws hold given a functor.
-The definition of a free monad involves a hefty portion of category theory.
+The definition of a free Monad involves a hefty portion of category theory.
-We will only focus on the aspect that a free monad provides a way to describe monadic operations, without providing interpretations immediately.
+We will only focus on the aspect that a free Monad provides a way to describe monadic operations, without providing interpretations immediatel.
 Instead there can be multiple ways to interpret these operations.

-When using the `Eff` monad there is only one monadic operation:
+When using the `Eff` Monad there is only one monadic operation:

 ```haskell
 send :: Member eff effs => eff a -> Eff effs a